mgi388/bevy-cursor-kit/README.md

   .entity(window)
   .insert(CursorIcon::Custom(CustomCursor::Image {
       handle: cursor.image.clone(),
-      hotspot: cursor.hotspot_or_default(0), // most .CUR are expected to only have one frame so pass index 0 }));
+      // Most .CUR are expected to only have one frame so just use index 0.
+      hotspot: cursor.hotspot_or_default(0),
+  }));
 ```

+Check out the [examples](examples) for more details.

 ## License